NOAA-EMC/global-workflow/workflow_generator/README.md

 families, and tasks.
 You will need to define the pieces within the file using a YAML syntax and then the reserved words identified below.

+### Using Environment Variables in the YAML

+This application was built to use environment variables provided either through an export in the shell environment or by specifying a value in the config.base file.
+To use an environment value, the YAML file has a reserved word prefix `env.`.
+The code functions by parsing the YAML file into a dictionary then doing a recursive search over that dictionary to determine if the `env.` prefix is used anywhere, either a value or key.
+When a node uses that syntax, the application will search first the current shell environment variables for a match, if none exists, then it will search the `config.base` file for any configurations that may have been exported from there.
+Finally, it will then replace the string `env.PARAMETER` with the value from the shell or `config.base` file in the dictionary that was imported.
+The original YAML file will remain unchanged.

+**NOTE:** The environment variable cannot be used in conjunction with a string so trying to use `env.ECFgfs/include` will return only the value for `ECFgfs`, it will not append any strings or values to the beginning or end of the value.

+Example:
+Entering `env.FHMAX_GFS` as a value for a node will use the value that was specified in the `config.base` file for the `FHMAX_GFS` export.
+This will be reflected in the final definition file.
+It will not be updated in the original YAML file, that will remain as `env.FHMAX_GFS`.

 ### Script Repository

 The workflow generator will create the folders and scripts necessary to run the suite